dmx-systems/dmx-documentation/docs/user.rst

 The *Workspace Selector* is part of the upper toolbar and lets you select your current workspace.
 **Workspaces are the highest level of content organization in DMX.**
-You can think of a workspace as a context in which you organize your work while you can associate items across different workspaces.
+You can think of a workspace as a context in which you organize your work.
+Items can be connected across different workspaces.

 Everything you create is automatically assigned to the workspace selected in this menu.
 **Every item in DMX is assigned to exactly one workspace.**